Disordered Gibbs measures and Gaussian conditioning: Statistics relative to pure states

 \section{Statistics relative to pure states}

-One of our motivations is the study of Langevin dynamics initialized according to the Gibbs measure.
-In particular, establishing for such disorder-dependent initial conditions a version of the \abbr{ckchs}-equations, which were derived (only) for \abbr{iid} initial conditions, by Cugliandolo-Kurchan \cite{Cugliandolo1993} and by Crisanti-Horner-Sommers \cite{Crisanti1993}.
-Pursuing this direction in \cite{DS2}, it turns out that for such a purpose one must deal with more general statistics that are measured relative to the path $\vec\bx$ with which a pure state is defined (see Proposition \ref{prop:PS}).
-In this appendix we thus derive the corresponding generalization of Theorem \ref{thm:low temp 1} which is used in \cite{DS2}.
+To extend the \abbr{ckchs}-equations (which as derived apply only for \abbr{iid} initial conditions), for Langevin dynamics \eqref{diffusion} initialized according to the Gibbs measure, one must deal with more general statistics that are measured relative to the path $\vec\bx$ with which a pure state is defined (see Proposition \ref{prop:PS}).
+We thus derive here the corresponding generalization of Theorem \ref{thm:low temp 1} (which is indeed used in \cite{DS2}, see Section \ref{subsec:Langevin}).